Tilation/Arquitecto-de-Regiones/README.md

 Will I still have to write the messy GraphicsPath code?
 Nope, the tool has a C# code generator that will output the exact lines of code to reproduce what you have created.
 (You still need to have some creativity though)

+The textBox that has the syntax highlighting also is made by me, you can check some of my controls [over here](https://github.com/Tilation/TilationControls/wiki)

 This is an internal tool I'm developing for my own projects, and I figured that if it was useful for me, well, it surely would for some of you :)
+Here are some examples and images from the tool itself.

 ![1](https://github.com/Tilation/ImagenesPublicas/blob/main/RegionArchitect/1.png)